microsoft/fluentui/rfcs/convergence/apperance-migration.md

-# RFC: Input appearance migration
+# RFC: Appearance migration

 @peta-duda

 ## Summary

-Fluent V9 changes the appearance of `Input` component.
-V0 Input component default background colour is grey-ish, whereas in V9 the background colour of the input is white.
+Fluent V9 changes the default appearance of input components (`Input`, `Dropdown`).
+V0 input components default background colour is grey-ish, whereas in V9 the background colour is white.

 ## Background

-Partners could change the background colour to match the previous version of Fluent by passing a prop `appearance` with value `filled-darker`, but this solution does not scale well for partners when migrating to the new version.
+Partners could change the background colour to match the previous version of Fluent by passing a prop `appearance` with value `filled-darker`, but this solution does not scale well for partners when migrating to the new version and is error prone.

 ## Problem statement